Information for younger jobseekers

 Under the Youth Guarantee a range of initiatives are being put in place.

-The qualifying period for JobsPlus (called JobsPlus Youth) for jobseekers under 25 is 4 months from 1 January 2015.
-It will remain at 12 months for other jobseekers.
+The qualifying period for JobsPlus (called JobsPlus Youth) for jobseekers under 25 is 4 months.
+(It remains at 12 months for other jobseekers.)
 Eligible young people will be given certification that they qualify for the JobsPlus subsidy and they can use this when applying for jobs.

-A new First Steps Internship is currently being put in place.
-Internships are expected to start from March 2015.
-First Steps will be aimed at young people aged between 18 and 24 who have little or no experience of work.
-First Steps is similar to JobBridge but internships will not be publically advertised.
-DSP staff will select candidates and refer them for interviews with organisations that have offered internships.
-First Steps will offer extensive support to interns including a work preparation course and a shorter internship week of 4 days.
-The Department of Social Protection is currently seeking expressions of interest from employers who wish to offer YDI placements.
+The First Steps Internship is aimed at young people aged between 18 and 24 who have little or no experience of work.
+First Steps is similar to JobBridge but internships are not publicly advertised.
+Department of Employment Affairs and Social Protection (DEASP) staff select candidates and refer them for interviews with organisations that have offered internships.
+First Steps offers extensive support to interns including a work preparation course and a shorter internship week of 4 days.

 Where to apply

-You apply for Jobseeker's Benefit or Jobseeker's Allowance to your Intreo centre or social welfare local office.
+You apply for Jobseeker's Benefit or Jobseeker's Allowance to your Intreo Centre or Social Welfare Branch Office.